 Now it’s time to assemble the pancakes.

-To prevent the dough from sticking, apply a thin layer of oil over the entire dough and the board/work surface you’re using.
+To prevent the dough from sticking, apply a thin layer of oil over the entire dough and the board/work surface you’re using (The same technique used for Crispy Stuffed Flatbread).
 Dusting with flour could serve the same purpose but I find it often makes the dough drier.

 With a rolling pin (any type), press the dough, then gently push it in all directions to flatten it into a thin rectangle piece.
 For your reference, mine measures about 43cm(17″) by 33cm (13”).

 Use the back of a spoon or a brush to evenly spread the filling mixture over the dough.
 Sprinkle the chopped scallions on top.